yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 Throughout the examples here, **a** and **b** represent scalar binary variables, **z** represents a vector of binary variables, and **x** is just some generic variable (could be anything).

+Note that what we try to emphasize in the examples is that most models can be derived using exactly the same strategy and basic building blocks.
+Many of the models can be simplified and reduced, but those steps are typically done just as efficiently inside the solver during pre-solve.

 ## Logical models involving binary variables

 ### s = NOT a